kelleyvanevert/adventofcode2022/readme.md

   Fun!

   Is it optimal tho?
 Probably not..
+But, with `--release` it only takes ±25ms, so that's fiine :)

 - **Day 19.**